Spark Commands

 Running via CLI

-When called without specifying a command, a simple help page is displayed that also provides a list of available commands.
+When called spark without specifying a command, a simple help page is displayed that also provides a list of available commands and their descriptions, sorted by categories:

 You should pass the name of the command as the first argument to run that command: